-I teach undergraduate and graduate courses in Community, Food and Agriculture, as well as a graduate course in Research Methods.
+I teach undergraduate and graduate courses in Community, Food and Agriculture, as well as a graduate course in Political Ecology.
 My research focuses on the 'food system.'
 The food system involves all of the steps required to produce food and get it to our plates–from farming and processing to distribution and consumption.
 My work is unified by three main questions:

 - What changes are occurring?

 - What are the impacts of these changes on communities?